Telford Town Park: Fauna

 There are currently a number of endangered species in and around the park which have been discovered through previous surveys.
-These studies have shown that there are currently two out of Britain's sixteen species of bat currently nesting in the park.
+These studies have shown that there were as of 2010 two out of Britain's sixteen species of bat nesting in the park.
 To protect these whilst work is going on in the park bat boxes have been put up around the area to house these.

-The most noticeable mammal in the park is the grey squirrel in the wooded area, other mammals likely to be present are small rodents such as voles, shrews and mice, although there is no confirmed data of these species being present.
+The most noticeable mammal in the park is the grey squirrel in the wooded area.
+Other mammals likely to be present are small rodents such as voles, shrews and mice, although there is no confirmed data of these species being present.

-Four out of five of Britain's amphibian species currently reside within the park including the smooth and great crested newt.
+Four out of five of Britain's amphibian species reside within the park including the smooth and great crested newt.
 The only native species not recorded is the palmate newt.
 Amongst these newts the common frog and toad are also present.

 Due to the mixed woodland, scrub, water and grassland habitats within the park provides a range of suitable conditions for a good variety of birds.
 There are currently 60+ recorded species which do not include many common species such as herons and the black-headed gull.